ManuelLecaro/Meent/README.md

 For detailed information on the API endpoints and request/response formats, please refer to the API documentation.

+## Frontend

+You can download the frontend from this repo: ` git clone https://github.com/daniel0ar/MeentFrontend` Follow its readme instructions and deploy it on local

 ## Contributing

 We welcome contributions from the community to improve and enhance the Meent platform.
 If you'd like to contribute, please follow our [contribution guidelines](CONTRIBUTING.md).